kubepreset/kubepreset/CONTRIBUTING.md

 Contributions to this project should conform to the [Developer Certificate of Origin][dco].
 See the [next section](#sign-your-work) for more details.

-The [project README in GitHub][readme] has the basic instructions to setup the development environment.
+The [Development](#development) section has the basic instructions to setup the development environment and running tests.

-When you send pull requests:
+Remember, when you send pull requests:

 1. Write tests.
 2. Write a [good commit message][commit-message].